pirate/bubus/README.md

 #### Typed Return Values with Auto-Detection

-Bubus automatically detects the expected return type from your event's generic parameter:
+Bubus automatically detects and validates handler return types using the generic parameter in `BaseEvent[T]`.
+When you define an event like `BaseEvent[str]`, Bubus knows that handlers should return `str` values:

 ```python
 class ScreenshotEvent(BaseEvent[bytes]):